Now is the time to pick up an ex-display building during our annual sale. Take a look here

 tablet

-How To Choose the Right Roofing Material for Garden Buildings
+Step-by-Step Process: How to Pick the Right Roofing Material for Your Garden Structure

 The roof is covered in a variety of different materials starting with simple lightweight roofing felt, through to decorative felt tiles, cedar shingles and slatted boards or Onduline roofing.